…Continued from yesterday:

 Too bad anxiety doesn't pay by the hour.

-The ice covering the streets of Portland finally began to melt when the rain started late Monday afternoon,
+The ice covering the streets of Portland finally began to melt when the rain started late Monday afternoon. here's Romaine helping the process along with the assistance of her poochie Lucy,

 I just received this text from Romaine: "12 inches overnight and up to five more today.
 The city is pretty much shut down."